Explore Jobs

 4. What counts as a family emergency?

-The definition of a family emergency will likely be addressed in your company policy.
-Very likely, your company’s policy will fall in line with Federal and state regulations.
-If you have any specific questions, you should reach out to your human resources department.
+The definition of a family emergency will likely be outlined in your company policy.
+If you have questions, consult your human resources department for clarification.

 Final Thoughts